PoisotLab/ms_network_prediction/manuscript.md

 split into features $\hat{x}$ and labels $\hat{y}$ (@fig:models).
 Second, a **model** $f$, which maps features $x$ to labels $y$ as a function of parameters
 $\theta$, i.e. $y = f(x, \theta)$.
 Third, a **loss function** $L(\hat{y}, y)$,
-which describes how far a model's prediction $y$ is from an empirical estimate
+which describes how far a model's prediction $y$ is from an empirical value
 $\hat{y}$.
-Lastly, **priors** on parameters, $P(\theta)$.
+Lastly, **priors** on parameters, $P(\theta)$, which describe the modeller's a priori belief about the value of the parameters".
 Often an important step before fitting a model is feature engineering: adjusting and reworking the predictors to better uncover predictor-response relationships [@Kuhn2019FeaEng].
 This can include projecting the predictors into a lower dimensional space, as in our proof-of-concept.
 Then, when a model is fitted (synonymous with parameter inference or the inverse problem, see @fig:models), a fitting algorithm attempts to estimate the values of $\theta$ that minimises the mean value of loss function $L(\hat{y},y)$ for all labels $y$ in the provided data $Y$.
-These typically rely on drawing candidate parameter values from priors and applying some form of Bayesian sampling to generate a posterior estimate of parameters,
-$P(\theta | \hat{x}, \hat{y})$.
+These typically rely on drawing candidate parameter values from priors and applying some form of Bayesian sampling to generate a posterior estimate of parameters, $P(\theta | \hat{x}, \hat{y})$.

 ### How do we validate a predictive model?